"Mineral Point is where everyone is special, and no one is too special."

 My parents were both really feeling people.
 Really kind, really compassionate.
 They would help others out when they could.
 There was almost always someone at our house that wasn’t immediate family.
 Though finances were extremely tight, there was always room for one (or many) more.
 I remember as a child, my mom would stop the car to give people a lift all the time.
 They would just help out in big and little ways.

 After our farm was sold, we moved into a little ranch house.
-Financially things were tough.
-Our lights would get shut off, our phones would get disconnected, I remember mornings where parents were trying to figure out how to come up with enough change to pay for lunch money… but we never went hungry.
+Financially, things were tough.
+Our lights would get shut off, our phones would get disconnected, I remember mornings where my parents were trying to figure out how to come up with enough change to pay for lunch money.
+But we never went hungry.
 My mom would add cream of celery soup to most recipes, even pasty, to make them stretch!
 I lived out my teen years in Mineral Point and then left.

 What brought me back to Mineral Point after several years was the birth of my nephew and niece.
 I had moved away right after high school, and so I wanted to be back in Mineral Point, and back with family.
 Back where the magic is, actually, because this place truly is magic.

 I have a friend who likes to say ‘Mineral Point is where everyone is special, and no one is too special.’
 I really like that."

 "Fast-forward a bit, and I have my own kid and I’m on the school board for Mineral Point.
 During one of my terms, I went to the state school board convention with our superintendent.
 We were in a breakout session talking about the challenges we had at the school.